 Snowmobiling with Zephyr Cove Snowmobile Center, Lake Tahoe

-Winter shifts the terrain but not the energy.
-Snowmobiling tours explore alpine meadows and forest corridors with experienced guides leading the way.
+Winter is what Lake Tahoe is best known for.
+Lake Tahoe is majestic year-round, but when the mountains and town are blanketed in snow, it can take your breath away.
+Snowmobiling tours explore alpine meadows and forest trails with experienced guides leading the way.
 Helmets are provided.
-Dress in layers.
+Always dress in layers.

 Heavenly Mountain Coaster – Vail Resorts

 Local tip: book morning slots for motorsports-style activities.
-Conditions are typically smoother, and crowds lighter.
+Conditions are typically smoother, and the group sizes tend to be smaller, so you’ll get a more intimate experience.

 The Water

 Lake Tahoe’s clarity is legendary.
-The best way to understand it is to get on it.
+The best way to experience it is up close.

 The Wilderness